Equalizing and Exchanging Self with Others

-We are discussing the Seven Point Mind Training by the Kadam Geshe Chekawa who lived in the 12th century.
-We’ve covered the first point, which is the preliminaries, and in the second point, the actual training in bodhichitta, we’ve discussed the training in deepest bodhichitta.
-Now we are ready to discuss the training in relative bodhichitta.
+We’ve been discussing the Seven Point Mind Training by the Kadam Geshe Chekawa who lived in the twelfth century.
+So far, we’ve covered the first two points: the preliminaries and the actual training in deepest bodhichitta.
+Now, we’re ready to discuss the training in relative bodhichitta.

-The verse in the text starts with the giving and taking practice, this is called “tonglen” in Tibetan:
+The verse in the text starts with the giving and taking practice called “tonglen” in Tibetan:

 Train in both giving and taking in alternation mounting those two on the breath.

 This section of the text deals with what we would do both in formal meditation and afrewards.
 The first line here refers to what we would do in formal meditation.
 As I’ve previously said, this text is quite advanced, as is the practice of tonglen.
 It assumes that we have already worked on the stages needed to be able to do this practice.
 Tonglen also fits in well with the practices for developing the bodhichitta aim – the desire to reach enlightenment for the benefit of all, and to try to help others as much as possible along the way.

 There are two general methods for developing bodhichitta.
 The one that the practice of tonglen usually is part of is equalizing and exchanging self with others.
 It starts with developing equanimity, the type developed in common with Hinayana training.
 This kind of equanimity is the one in which we clear our minds and hearts of any type of disturbing emotions toward any being.
 What we try to do is rid ourselves of attraction and attachment to some, repulsion, rejection, or anger toward others, as well as the naivety and closed-mindedness with which we ignore yet others.